UncapLabs/docs/docs/intro.md

 - **[Pragma](https://www.pragma.build/)**

-## User Participation and Rewards
+## User participation and rewards

-### Uncap Points System (Coming Soon)
+### Uncap points system

-The Uncap points system is launching soon and will recognize and reward user activities that contribute (or have contributed) to protocol growth and stability.

-These activities should not only benefit individual users but also strengthen the overall protocol infrastructure (e.g. facilitate liquidations) and liquidity depth on popular DEXes (e.g. USDU/WBTC/USDC pools)
+The Uncap points system rewards user activities that contribute to protocol growth but also strengthen the overall protocol infrastructure (e.g. facilitate liquidations) and liquidity depth on popular DEXes (e.g. USDU/USDC pool)

+With a fixed supply of only 21 million points ever to be distributed, each point represents a scarce recognition of your participation in the ecosystem.

+Points are distributed every Friday.

+### Referrals

+Grow the Uncap ecosystem and earn rewards by referring new users.
+When you refer someone to Uncap, you'll earn 10% of all points they earn through their protocol activities.
+This creates a win-win scenario where you benefit from expanding the community while helping others discover the protocol.

-## Future Development
+## Future development

 Details about **Uncap v2** will be revealed soon.
 Think **ve(3,3)**.